andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

 * Implement shrink
+  - large object to small object
+  - large object to large object
 * Reallocation of small object to large object
 * Reallocation of large object to large object
 * Reallocation of large object to small object